“When it comes to silencing women,

-Augusta Atla came up with the idea of an issue of Magasinet Kunst (DK) devoted to women and gender and was co-editor of this special women in the arts edition.
-The magazine also included a critical essay by Augusta Atla on the showdown with the sexism of the Danish art scene.
+I came up with the idea of an issue of Magasinet Kunst (DK) devoted to women and gender and was co-editor of this special women in the arts edition.
+The magazine also included my critical essay on the showdown with the sexism of the Danish art scene.

 To read the interview (in English) with Camille Morineau visit:

 To read the essay (in English) by Augusta Atla, visit: